skyx20/cambridge_api/README.md

       "posType": "posType",
       "guideWordDefs": [
         {
-          "guideWord": "guideWord", #if a word isn't part of a guide word, this would be null "meanings": [
+          "guideWord": "guideWord", #if a definition isn't part of a guide word, this would be null "meanings": [
             {
               "definition": "definition",